Telephone Triage

 ---|---|

-These are “red flag” symptoms and populations that should raise suspicions and that all clinicians should remain aware of (Wheeler, 2009, 2013, 2017a).
+These are “red flag” symptoms and populations that should raise suspicions and of which all clinicians should remain aware (Wheeler, 2009, 2013, 2017a).

 Using this broad, global approach has several advantages.
 It supports clinical prioritization of patients and symptoms that are at high risk as a quick “first pass” in the assessment process.
 It expedites data collection and decision-making and quickly establishes acuity.
 In general, high-risk symptoms and patients with several risk factors must be treated more conservatively (i.e., by appointment rather than advice).